Heraclius: Islamic view of Heraclius

-Family
+Family and personal life

+Heraclius had epispadias, meaning that his urethra was on the upper side of the shaft of his penis, rather than at the tip.
+When urinating, the urine would flow upward toward his face.
+To prevent the mess, he would place a wooden plank on his belly.
+He is the earliest known case of epispadias in medical history.

 Heraclius was married twice: first to Fabia Eudokia, a daughter of Rogatus, and then to his niece Martina.
-He had two children with Fabia (Eudoxia Epiphania and Emperor Constantine III) and at least nine with Martina, most of whom were sickly children.
-Of Martina's children at least two were disabled, which was seen as punishment for the illegality of the marriage: Fabius (Flavius) had a paralyzed neck and Theodosios was a deaf-mute.
+He had two children with Fabia (Eudoxia Epiphania and Heraclius Constantine) and at least nine with Martina, many of whom were sickly children.
+Of Martina's children at least two were disabled, which was seen as punishment for the illegality of the marriage: Fabius had a paralyzed neck and Theodosius was a deaf-mute.
 The latter married Nike, daughter of the Persian general Shahrbaraz, or daughter of Niketas, cousin of Heraclius.

-Two of Heraclius's children would become emperor: Heraclius Constantine (Constantine III), his son with Eudokia, and Martina's son Heraclius (Heraclonas).
+Heraclius was succeeded by two of his children: Heraclius Constantine, his son with Eudokia, and Martina's son Heraclius (Heraclonas).
 Constantine was crowned co-emperor (augustus) on 22 January 613, at the age of 8 months.
 Heraclonas was made caesar on 1 January 632, aged 6, and was later crowned augustus on 4 July 638.
-They ruled for a few months in 641, but where eventually succeeded by Constans II, the son of Constantine III, by the end of the year.
+A third son, David, was also crowned in 641 under the regnal name of "Tiberius".
+They ruled for a few months in 641, but were eventually succeeded by Constans II, the son of Heraclius Constantine, by the end of the year.

 Heraclius had at least one illegitimate son, John Athalarichos, who conspired against Heraclius with his cousin, the magister Theodorus, and the Armenian noble David Saharuni.
 When Heraclius discovered the plot, he had Athalarichos's nose and hands cut off, and he was exiled to Prinkipo, one of the Princes' Islands.
 Theodorus received the same treatment, but was sent to Gaudomelete (possibly modern-day Gozo Island) with additional instructions to cut off one leg.

 During the last years of Heraclius's life, it became evident that a struggle was taking place between Heraclius Constantine and Martina, who was trying to position her son Heraclonas to assume the throne.
 When Heraclius died, he devised the empire to both Heraclius Constantine and Heraclonas to rule jointly with Martina as empress.